openshift/hypershift/docs/content/how-to/aws/index.md

 The CLI will create 2 deployments:

-- **ExternalDNS**: It will take care of the DNS management with the Cloud Provider.
+- **ExternalDNS**: the external-dns pod creates the DNSs entries within the Cloud Provider (Route 53).
 It will try to create entries into the domain/subdomain set in the install command.
 - **Operator**: Stands for Hypershift Operator and it has some controllers inside which manages the HostedClusters and NodePools created in the cluster's namespace.

-> **NOTE:** Even using External DNS feature or not, as we said before, we will need to have an already registered DNS domain (or at least delegated) in *Route 53*.
-There, the Public entries will be created to allow access from outside.
+> **NOTE:** Regardless of whether you use the External DNS feature or not, as mentioned earlier, you need an already registered (or at least delegated) DNS domain in *Route 53*.
+This is where the public records are created to allow external access

 ### HostedCluster

 This is the Hosted Cluster namespace where you as a user will create the definition of your cluster and your nodes.
-An easy way to create a hosted cluster it's just using the CLI as we've seen in the last sample.
+An easy way to create a hosted cluster is by using the CLI as we've seen in the last sample.

-HostedCluster and NodePool controllers (part of Hypershift Operator) are monitoring the HostedCluster and NodePool objects present o created in the whole cluster.
+HostedCluster and NodePool controllers (part of Hypershift Operator) are monitoring the HostedCluster and NodePool objects being created in the whole cluster.
 So once you create one of these components, the controllers will begin the reconciliation.

-You will need to have in mind that some more objects like Secrets and ConfigMaps (described in the diagram) are needed to achieve a succesfully HostedCluster deployment.
+You will need to have in mind that some more objects like Secrets and ConfigMaps (described in the diagram) are needed for a successful `HostedCluster` deployment.

 From these mentioned objects, the Hypershift operator will create some more in 2 places, Openshift infrastructure and also in AWS Cloud Provider.
 Let's take a look to the following diagram to discover which objects are created in Openshift.